o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-resource-groups.md

 ![\[New resource group\]](/images/userguide/cloud_canvas/cloud-canvas-ui-rm-new-resource-group-w-examples.png)
 Provide the following information:
 +  **Resource group name** – The name of the resource group\.
 The name must be alphanumeric\.
-Lumberyard uses this name to create an AWS CloudFormation stack resource definition in the [deployment\-template\.json](/docs/userguide/gems/cloud-canvas/resource-definitions.md#cloud-canvas-deployment-template) file\.
+Lumberyard uses this name to create an AWS CloudFormation stack resource definition in the [deployment\-template\.json](/docs/userguide/gems/cloud-canvas/resource-definitions#cloud-canvas-deployment-template) file\.
 +  **Example resources** – \(Optional\) Choose to include example resources in the resource group\.
 You can study the examples to see how resources are defined in a resource group, or modify the examples to turn them into a feature for your project\.

 **Resource group status**
 Shows the status of the AWS CloudFormation stack of each resource group in the active deployment\. **Resource group** shows the resource group name\.
-For descriptions of the remaining fields in this table, see [Stack Resources Table](/docs/userguide/gems/cloud-canvas/ui-rm-project-stack.md#cloud-canvas-ui-rm-stack-resources-table) in the [Working with Project Stacks ](/docs/userguide/gems/cloud-canvas/ui-rm-project-stack.md) section\.
+For descriptions of the remaining fields in this table, see [Stack Resources Table](/docs/userguide/gems/cloud-canvas/ui-rm-project-stack#cloud-canvas-ui-rm-stack-resources-table) in the [Working with Project Stacks ](/docs/userguide/gems/cloud-canvas/ui-rm-project-stack.md) section\.

 **Progress log**
 Shows the progress of AWS CloudFormation stack updates\.
 For more information, see [Viewing the Cloud Canvas Progress Log](/docs/userguide/gems/cloud-canvas/ui-rm-progress-log.md)\.

-## Managing Individual Resource Groups<a name="cloud-canvas-ui-rm-individual-resource-group"></a>
+## Managing Individual Resource Groups {#cloud-canvas-ui-rm-individual-resource-group}

 Each child node of **Resource Groups** represents a resource group in your Lumberyard project\.
 When you select one of these resource groups, the detail pane shows the status of the resource group\.

 ![\[Individual resource group\]](/images/userguide/cloud_canvas/cloud-canvas-ui-rm-individual-resource-group.png)

-### Adding Resources to a New Resource Group<a name="cloud-canvas-ui-rm-adding-resources-new-resource-group"></a>
+### Adding Resources to a New Resource Group {#cloud-canvas-ui-rm-adding-resources-new-resource-group}

 When you create a resource group, the group does not yet have any AWS resource definitions\.
 Use the **Add resource** option to add one:

 ![\[Add resource\]](/images/userguide/cloud_canvas/cloud-canvas-ui-rm-add-resource-definition-prompt.png)

-#### Importing Resources<a name="cloud-canvas-ui-rm-adding-resources-new-resource-group-importing-resources"></a>
+#### Importing Resources {#cloud-canvas-ui-rm-adding-resources-new-resource-group-importing-resources}

 You can also click **Import resource** to import an AWS resource that already exists in your AWS account\.
 For more information, see [ Importing Resource Definitions into Cloud Canvas](/docs/userguide/gems/cloud-canvas/ui-rm-resource-importer.md)\.

-#### Creating Resources in AWS<a name="cloud-canvas-ui-rm-adding-resources-new-resource-group-creating-resources"></a>
+#### Creating Resources in AWS {#cloud-canvas-ui-rm-adding-resources-new-resource-group-creating-resources}

 The resource definitions that you add are created locally and only describe the AWS resources that you want to use\.
 The resources themselves are not created in AWS until you click **Create resources**:

 ![\[Create resources\]](/images/userguide/cloud_canvas/cloud-canvas-rm-create-resources.png)

-### Individual Resource Group Status<a name="cloud-canvas-ui-rm-individual-resource-group-status"></a>
+### Individual Resource Group Status {#cloud-canvas-ui-rm-individual-resource-group-status}

 You can use a resource group's status pane to manage the resource group\.